There’s no better way to learn about a place, a culture and the people who live there than through food.

 Where?
 Town Hall, 100 Deep River Rd, Deep River

 When?
-Every 2nd Saturday from the end of May to early October.
+Every 2nd Saturday from the start of June to early October.
 10 am – 1pm

 Deep River’s bi-weekly market features a wide variety of artisan food products as well as quality arts and crafts including wooden accessories, jewellery and paintings.
 Keep an eye out for local delicacies such as freshly-baked breads and pickled wild mushrooms.
 Nestled along the Ottawa River, visitors can drive to the market by car or travel by boat with the marina just a short walk away.